 Step 3- Choose your Sedona elopement package

-If you haven’t already chosen your Sedona Elopement Photographer, this is where you should definitely reach out, especially if you already have a specific date in mind!
+If you haven’t already chosen your local elopement photographer, this is where you should definitely reach out, especially if you already have a specific date in mind!
 Wedding photographers who specialize in elopements help with more of the planning than a traditional wedding photographer.
 It’s normal that we begin working together earlier in the planning process.

 Hi!
 I’m Shannon Durazo

 and I would love to document your Sedona elopement!

 Sedona is my home base for photography, and I love helping couples create the perfect destination elopement surrounded by the red rocks and enchanting energy of this desert oasis.
 The way your marriage begins matters, and I would love to help you tell your story through a wonderful experience and epic photographs so you can relive the moments for years to come!

 Sedona Elopement Packages

 Four (4)+ hour to Multi-day Sedona Elopement Packages Available

 Step 4- Choose the best location for your Sedona Elopement vows and portraits

 There are so many breathtaking spots to say your vows and take showstopping wedding day portraits, you really can’t go wrong.
 I will help you pinpoint the features that drew you to Sedona, give feedback on ease of access, accessibility for parking and terrain for you and your guests, and help you factor in all the unique details of your vision to find the perfect location for you.
 Most of the public locations in Sedona lie on either one of the State Parks, or on Coconino National Forest Land.
 I can help you determine which authorities to contact to make sure you elopement is allowed in the area and to obtain any necessary permits.